silvacms/documentation/source/changes/index.rst

-Changes for the developer
+Changes for the Developer
 =========================

-This documentation tracks the major changes in the Silva API between each different version of Silva.
+This documentation tracks the major changes in the Silva API between each different major version of Silva.

 .. toctree::
    :maxdepth: 2